-H1: There is a significant difference in the impact of social capital on the business success between the MSSTEs who were empowered by a CBT project and the MSSTEs who were not empowered by any CBT project.
+There is a H_1 : significant difference in the impact of social capital on the business success between the MSSTEs who were empowered by a CBT project and the MSSTEs who were not empowered by any CBT project.
 H2: Structural social capital affect significantly on the business success of the MSSTEs who were empowered by a CBT project.
-H3: Cognitive social capital affect success of the MSSTEs who were empowered by a CBT project.
+H3: Cognitive social capital affect significantly on the business success of the MSSTEs who were empowered by a CBT project.